 When deciding which of these options is best, consider if you can have an auctioneer (and have the funds to hire one) or if your audience would prefer to place bids quietly.

-Consider choosing auction items that align with your event’s theme or your organization’s purpose.
+Consider choosing auction fundraiser items that align with your event’s theme or your organization’s purpose.
 For example, if you’re hosting an auction fundraiser for your child’s baseball team, you might want to choose sports-related products or services.
 Or, if you’re fundraising for the church choir, opt for music-related items—like a Guitar Center gift card.

 Reddit user u/mntngreenery suggests you "utilize your board members, connected volunteers, etc., and approach businesses that are related to your mission first."
 For example, if you’re raising money for a band or music program, consider asking a music instrument store or karaoke room to donate to your event.